SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 Equipment:

-The following equipment is required for competition in Sport Jujitsu Divions.
+The following equipment is required for competition in Sport Jujitsu Divisions.
 If you are not sure if you equipment is acceptable for competition, please have it inspected by your center judge prior to beginning competition.
 Any equipment does not meet the following guidelines will need to be changed prior to competition.
 (DMA of Sioux Falls will have a few sets of loaner gear available for any participant that does not have the correct equipment.)

 Mandatory Equipment: